luau/UniversalSynSaveInstance/README.md

   - [x] Tell whether ValueType is string or BinaryString
 - [x] Add --!native tag just in case
 - [ ] Auto-Detect DataTypes/ValueType Categories of Properties (CFrame, UDim2 so on)
+- [ ] Bring said DataType serializer into an outside function